-Rich Beckman is the Knight Chair in Visual Journalism at the School of Communication at the University of Miami and the Chair of the University of Miami Curriculum Committee.
+Rich Beckman is a Professor in the School of Communication at the University of Miami, director of the graduate program in Journalism and Media Management and Chair of the University of Miami Curriculum Committee.

 His works focuses on producing documentary multimedia storytelling for social change, digital media tools and curriculum development for both journalism programs and general education.